 For those with hearing loss, life can become a series of struggles.
 Friends and family members may become tired of shouting, while others resort to avoiding communication altogether.
 Many individuals with hearing loss actively avoid social interactions because they feel lost in conversation.
 These problems often result in feelings of loneliness and isolation, resulting in a lower quality of living.
+Unfortunately, hearing loss can occur due to a variety of reasons such as age and workplace conditions (see industrial hearing tests).
 Fortunately for those with permanent hearing loss, hearing aids can help restore hearing and improve the quality of life.

 Hearing aids are fairly simple, small electronic devices that are placed in, on, or around the ear(s) that amplify sound.
 Hearing aids increase the volume of certain sounds (such as voices) so individuals can better listen, communicate, and participate more fully in daily activities.